Residential Installation Guidelines

 Spraying under roof requires minimal surface preparation.
 Be sure substrate is dust and cobweb free.
 Sidewalls and garage doors should be free from dust, oils and greases.
 For agricultural buildings, please visit Commercial applications for more information.
 Rooftops and exterior surfaces should be pressure washed and dry, please visit Roofing applications for more information.

 When applying to the underside of roofs, spray the entire radiating surface, including all three exposed chords of the rafters (unless other insulation products are also going to be added into the rafter space – see below).
 Support beams are not necessary to cover, but coating sidewalls and gable ends will offer additional heat protection.
 Roof sheathing may also be pre-coated while still on the ground and stored (painted sides together) for future use.
 Be sure to drop cloth or remove items from attics.
-Turn off any power ventilation while spraying.
+Turn off any power ventilation and HVAC systems while spraying.
 Avoid spraying outlets and light fixtures.
 LO/MIT is electrically non-conductive, so covering wiring is not a problem.
 Do not spray through soffit, ridge or gable vents.

 Clean up LO/MIT-II and LO/MIT-II MAX and sprayer/lines with soap and water.
 Isopropyl alcohol can also be used if necessary.
 LO/MIT-I should be cleaned with a strong solvent like xylene, toluene or acetone.
 Be sure to review your sprayer’s compatibility with solvents before using LO/MIT-I. Contact the factory to request MSDS information.